-- (1) In addition to the authority granted to a member state by its respective audiology or speech-language pathology practice act or other applicable state law, any member state may participate with other member states in joint investigations of licensees. - (2) Member states shall share any investigative, litigation, or compliance materials in furtherance of any joint or individual investigation initiated under this compact. - against an audiologist's or speech language pathologist's license, the audiologist's or speech-language pathologist's privilege to practice in all other member states shall be deactivated until all encumbrances have been removed from the state license.
-All home state disciplinary orders that impose adverse action against an audiologist's or speech language pathologist's license shall include a statement that the audiologist's or speech-language pathologist's privilege to practice is deactivated in all member states during the pendency of the order.

-- (h) If a member state takes adverse action, it shall promptly notify the administrator of the data system.
-The administrator of the data system shall promptly notify the home state of any adverse actions by remote states. - (i) Nothing in this compact shall override a member state's decision that participation in an alternative program may be used in lieu of adverse action.
+- (h) If adverse action is taken by the home state against an audiologist's or speech language pathologist's license, the audiologist's or speech-language pathologist's privilege to practice in all other member states shall be suspended until all encumbrances have been removed from the state license.
+All home state disciplinary orders that impose adverse action against an audiologist's or speech language pathologist's license shall include a statement that the audiologist's or speech-language pathologist's privilege to practice is deactivated in all member states during the pendency of the order. - (i) If a member state takes adverse action against a licensee, it shall promptly notify the administrator of the data system.
+The administrator of the data system shall promptly notify the home state and any remote states in which the licensee has the privilege to practice of any adverse actions by the home state or remote states. - (j) Nothing in this compact shall override a member state's decision that participation in an alternative program may be used in lieu of adverse action. - Section 8.

-Section 8.
 ESTABLISHMENT OF THE AUDIOLOGY AND SPEECH-LANGUAGE PATHOLOGY COMPACT COMMISSION.